 - Preheat oven to 400-425 degrees F. Either works!

-- As oven preheats, put the 5 Tbsp. butter in cast iron skillet (or 9×13 in baking dish if you don’t have a cast iron skillet).
+- As oven preheats, put the 5 Tbsp. butter in a 9 or 10 inch cast iron skillet (or 9×13 in baking dish if you don’t have a cast iron skillet).
 Place skillet in oven until the butter is melted and the skillet is hot.

 - Whisk all other ingredients together (minus the butter) in a medium sized bowl.
 Optionally, you can do this in a blender, but I don’t want to do the extra dishes. 🙂